Satisfied with You

 Satisfied with You is the ninth album released in the US by the British band the Dave Clark Five.
-It was released in 1966 and contained three hit songs, "Look Before You Leap", "Please Tell Me Why" and "Satisfied with You".
+It was released on 15 August 1966 and contained three hit songs, "Look Before You Leap", "Please Tell Me Why" and "Satisfied with You".
 The LP hit the Billboard Top 200 and the Cashbox Top 100.

 Overview

 The album contained ten songs and continued the tendency of its predecessor "Try Too Hard" to offer a wider collage of styles.
 It included songs in the rock and roll ("Good Lovin'"), country ("Satisfied with You") and waltz ("Please Tell Me Why") styles, as well as expressive ballads ("Go On").
 But in fact, it didn't stray from the tried-and-true successful style of the Dave Clark Five and had none of the progressive tendencies of the emerging psychedelic music or anti-war messages.
 Dave Clark said, "To me our music was to have fun with, to enjoy – not any message.
 That’s always been my feeling: it makes you feel good."
 All the songs were composed by members of the band, with the exception of a cover version of the Young Rascals' hit "Good Lovin'".
 Saxophonist Denis Payton wrote four songs, guitarist Lenny Davidson wrote three songs, and singer and organist Mike Smith wrote two.
 Dave Clark was credited as co-writer on all of the band's songs, although it is often stated that his contribution is more on the production level.